 Growling and snapping are probably the most obvious signs that a dog is about to bite.
 Dogs growl or snap to let you know they are unhappy or uncomfortable.
-If a dog growls or snaps at you when you approach him, it's time to give him some space.
+If a dog growls or snaps at you when you approach them, it's time to give them some space.

 Growling and snapping can be helpful, too.
 Your dog is communicating something to you.
 Pay attention to the times your dog growls or snaps.
-Does it happen when you approach him when he's eating, when strangers approach, or when you touch him while he's asleep?
+Does it happen when you approach them when they're eating, when strangers approach, or when you touch them while they're asleep?
 Knowing what elicits the growling and snapping allows you to manage the problem and work on changing the behavior.

 02 of 07

 This is one of the signs that many people find surprising.
-Dog trainers often hear dog owners comment that their dog was wagging his tail right up until the moment he bit someone.
-But pay attention to the way your dog wags his tail.
+Dog trainers often hear dog owners comment that their dog was wagging their tail right up until the moment they bit someone.
+But pay attention to the way your dog wags their tail.

 03 of 07